open-policy-agent/opa/docs/content/opa-1.md

 ---
 title: OPA 1.0
-kind: misc
+kind: documentation
-weight: 4
+weight: 120
 ---

-OPA v1.0 will introduce breaking changes to the Rego language.
+OPA v1.0 will introduce breaking changes to the Rego language and OPA runtime.
 Here, these changes are described, along with the presentation of tools to make new and existing policies compatible with OPA 1.0.
-These changes are backwards compatible in the sense that it is possible to author policies that are compatible with both OPA v1.0 and older versions of OPA.
+The changes to the Rego language are backwards compatible in the sense that it is possible to author policies that are compatible with both OPA v1.0 and older versions of OPA.

 ## The `future.keywords` imports